Embed Code

 Hydrogen (Wikipedia)

-Hydrogen is a chemical element; it has symbol H and atomic number 1.
+Hydrogen is a chemical element; it has the symbol H and atomic number 1.
 It is the lightest and most abundant chemical element in the universe, constituting about 75% of all normal matter.
-Stars, including the Sun, mainly consist of hydrogen in a plasma state, while on Earth, hydrogen is found in water and organic compounds as the gasH2 (dihydrogen), and in other molecular forms.
-The most common isotope of hydrogen (1H) consists of one proton, one electron, and no neutrons.
+Under standard conditions, hydrogen is a gas of diatomic molecules with the formula H2, called dihydrogen, or sometimes hydrogen gas, molecular hydrogen, or simply hydrogen.
+Dihydrogen is colorless, odorless, non-toxic, and highly combustible.
+Stars, including the Sun, mainly consist of hydrogen in a plasma state, while on Earth, hydrogen is found as the gas H2 (dihydrogen) and in molecules, such as in water and organic compounds.
+The most common isotope of hydrogen, 1H, consists of one proton, one electron, and no neutrons.

 Hydrogen, 1H